Media

 Lawyers in Paxton’s office argued that a district court in Washington, D.C. had no authority to award the fees.

 EXPANDED access to health care, new education programs for our youngest citizens, landmark protections at the ballot box: The wave of civil-rights laws that Congress passed 50 years ago broke down barriers for millions of people in our country to more fully participate in their communities and our democracy.
+These laws — Medicare and Medicaid, Head Start and the Voting Rights Act, respectively — remain at the heart of our country’s commitment to opportunity today.

 As the Representative of Alabama's 7th District where so many fought, bled, and died in the struggle for racial equality, I take very seriously my role as a protector of the legacy.
 And as a daughter of Selma and a lifetime member of the historic Brown Chapel AME Church, such a role is very personal to me.